 Hello, fellow New Horizons students.
 I'm an obedient pupil, and try to follow the instructions of our esteemed instructor: therefore, I composed the following brief introduction and writing history.

 To avoid letting my children make my mistake of waiting until older to begin writing, as each turned fourteen or so, I convinced them to join me in writing.
-Three of the five stuck to it and from different places in the country, we Skype a family writer's group every week.
+Four of the five stuck to it, and from different places in the country, we Skype a family writer's group every week.

 My oldest child, though educated in computer engineering, writes for his living.
 On one occasion he asked, "Dad, why only write for sanity leaving your novels to gather dust in some forgotten corner?
 Write one for our writer's group and get it published.
 I know you can do it—I did."

 Here at WdC, I received reviews that were helpful and informative.
-My writing quality has steadily improved but I became frustrated at having forgotten many grammar rules learned as a child.
+My writing quality has steadily improved, but I became frustrated at having forgotten many grammar rules learned as a child.
 I was... adequate, able to produce dozens of reviews in the past nine months because reviews are more than copy editing, that wasn't enough.
-On the advice of a past student of Punctuation Inc., I registered took that course last term.
-The course was thrilling, educational and fun, but I need more.
+On the advice of a past student of Punctuation Inc., I registered, starting my New Horizons' studies.
+The first course was thrilling, educational and fun, but I need more.
 To be truly happy and effective as a writer and reviewer, learning and growing must continue always.

-Here in Grammar Garden, I hope to improve my writing and associate with others serious about learning.
+Here in Comma Sense, I hope to improve my writing and associate with others serious about learning.
 Maybe I'll even have some more fun.